unlock-protocol/unlock/subgraph/README.md

 ```

 Direct deployments can be made to the studio.
+This allows using a different endpoint than what is currently in @unlock-protocol/networks.

 ```sh
 # build